Our Lawyer Provide the Highest Quality Probate Services

 - Clearly state that this is the will of the person who wrote it

 - Include at least one substantive provision, such as a clause leaving some property to someone or appointing a personal guardian for a minor child

 - Appoint an executor also called a personal representative as the person responsible for carrying out the terms of the will when the time comes

-Understanding Probate Law in Las Vegas
+Understanding Probate Law

 - Distribute your loved one’s property

 - Present the will in court to prove its genuineness